glensc/eventum-oldwiki/Home.md

 _Original content was moved from an older wiki site._
 **_Some content may be outdated and needs to be revised!_**

+PLEASE DO NOT EDIT WIKI, WIKI MIGRATION IS NOT FINISHED, YOUR CHANGES WILL BE LOST

 ![](https://launchpadlibrarian.net/41243495/64.png)

 # What is Eventum